alexpaul/Objective-C-Primer/StarterProject/README.md

 # StarterProject

-The default command-line Objective-C application.
+A default Command Line application using Objective-C as the default language.